 STR404 Strategic Analysis

-The aim of this course is to give an overview of the most important frameworks and new frontiers in strategic analysis and teach the student how to apply these frameworks through a combination of lectures, case discussions, and group work.
+The aim of this course is to provide an overview of the most important frameworks and new frontiers in strategic analysis, and teach the student when and how to apply these frameworks through a combination of lectures, case discussions, and group work.

 Knowledge - The candidate...

 - has advanced knowledge within strategic analysis and its frontiers

 - has detailed knowledge of the scholarly methods in strategic analysis

 Skills - The candidate...

 - can analyze and deal critically with various sources of information needed for the strategic analysis of firms and markets, and use them to structure and formulate relevant arguments

 General competence - The candidate...

-- can apply his/her knowledge and skills in new areas in order to carry out the course assignment and work on cases
+- can apply his/her knowledge and skills in new areas in order to carry out strategic analysis in different contexts

 Students will be assumed to have had an introductory course in strategic management at the bachelor level